CiscoISE/terraform-provider-ciscoise/docs/data-sources/ise_root_ca_regenerate.md

 subcategory: ""
 description: |-
   It performs create operation on Certificates.
-  This data source action will initiate regeneration of ISE root CA certificate chain.
-Response contains id which can be used to track the status.
+  This data source action initiates regeneration of Cisco ISE root CA certificate chain.
+Response contains ID which can be used to track the status.
-  Setting "removeExistingISEIntermediateCSR" to true will remove existing ISE Intermediate CSR
+  Setting "removeExistingISEIntermediateCSR" to true removes existing Cisco ISE Intermediate CSR
 ---

 # ciscoise_ise_root_ca_regenerate (Data Source)

 It performs create operation on Certificates.

-- This data source action will initiate regeneration of ISE root CA certificate chain.
-Response contains id which can be used to track the status.
+- This data source action initiates regeneration of Cisco ISE root CA certificate chain.
+Response contains ID which can be used to track the status.
-  Setting "removeExistingISEIntermediateCSR" to true will remove existing ISE Intermediate CSR
+  Setting "removeExistingISEIntermediateCSR" to true removes existing Cisco ISE Intermediate CSR

 ## Example Usage